kishnan-code/Machine_learning_Cryptocurrency_Liquidity_Prediction/README.md

 ### Backend Architecture
 - **FastAPI:** Used for creating RESTful APIs that handle form submissions and predictions.
 - **XGBoost Classifier:** The machine learning model used to classify liquidity risk based on various market metrics.
-- **MongoDB:** NoSQL database used to store user-submitted cryptocurrency data.
-- **joblib:** For saving and loading the trained model and scaler.

 ---

 ## 3️⃣ Data Flow

 1. **Data Submission:**
-   - The user submits cryptocurrency market data (e.g., price, market cap, trading volume, etc.) through a form on the `/` route.
+   - The user submits cryptocurrency market data (e.g., price, market cap, trading volume, etc.)
-   - The form data is stored in MongoDB via the `/submit` route.

 2. **Model Training:**
    - The `/train_model` route reads historical clustered data from a CSV, scales the features, and trains an XGBoost model.
-   - The trained model and scaler are saved using `joblib`.
+   - The trained model and scaler are saved using `pickal`.

 3. **Prediction:**
    - On the `/predict` route, users submit new cryptocurrency data (similar to the training data format).